edgedb/edgedb/docs/clients/http/health-checks.rst

 Health Checks
 =============

-EdgeDB exposes HTTP endpoints to check for aliveness and readiness of your database instance.
+|Gel| exposes HTTP endpoints to check for aliveness and readiness of your
+database instance.
 You can make GET requests to these endpoints to check the instance status.